Nirespire/Rogo/README.md

 *Functionality:* Registers a new user and provides session authentication details.
 The output contains the user id, `uid`, the user's `username`, and two authentication variables, `session` and `secret`.
 The two auth variables will be discussed later.

 *Required parameters:*
-* `username` The user's desired username.
+* `username`: The user's desired username.
 Currently set to only allow usernames from 4 to 30 characters, containing only alphanumeric characters and hypens—multiple hypens are not permitted to be next to each other (`kickin-rad-guy` is valid, but `captain--underpants` is not).
-* `email` The user's email address.
+* `email`: The user's email address.
 Minimum of 6 characters (`a@b.ca`)
-* `password` The SHA512 hash of the user's (salted!) password.
+* `password`: The SHA512 hash of the user's (salted!) password.
 Currently restricted to exactly 128 characters, the length of a SHA512 hash.

 *Examples:*
 Request: `register.txt?username=tits-palmer&email=xxheadshot420xx@aol.com&password=a3[...the above example hash...]ca`